GlobalHell

 globalHell (known as 'gH') was an American hacker group.
 They were one of the first hacking groups who gained notoriety for website defacements and breaches.
 The combined losses caused by the group were estimated to be ranged between $1.5m and $2.5m.
-The group was called a "cyber gang" as it had many of the same characteristics of a gang and carried out the same activities as a gang, including trafficking in stolen credit card numbers.
+The group has been called a "cyber gang".

 Global Hell was more concerned with gaining notoriety for defacing prominent Web sites than with destroying or capturing sensitive information.
-The members of the group were responsible for breaking and defacing around 115 sites.
+The members of the group were responsible for breaking and defacing approximately 111-115 sites.
 A few of the systems they broke into include those of United States Army, White House, United States Cellular, Ameritech, US Postal Service, NASA and National Oceanic and Atmospheric Administration.
 The group disbanded in 1999 due to being prosecuted for computer intrusion.
 The group was hosted on IRC channel for script kiddies called #feed-the-goats.
 Stephen Watt and Albert Gonzalez also frequented the chat room.